The Additional Costs of Using Resilient Channel

 What is my alternative?

-- With a simple spacing configuration, you only require one screw per GenieClip, this can be fitted direct to brick and block work, metal frame work and timber stud work
+With a simple spacing configuration, you only require one screw per MuteClip™, this can be fitted direct to brick and block work, metal frame work and timber stud work

-- The Furring Channel easily clips into the GenieClip, this means that there is an increased suspension from the rubber mounting within the clip
+The MuteClip™ Channel easily clips into the MuteClip™, this means that there is an increased suspension from the rubber mounting within the clip

-- Materials are fitted then on to the FC which then all your self-tapping screws will sit within the cavity
+Materials are fitted then on to the Channel which then all your self-tapping screws will sit within the cavity

-- When fastening Acoustic Plasterboard, it would not be possible to overtighten because of the above point, it would not meet anything – nor would the Furring Channel buckle.
+When fastening Acoustic Plasterboard, it would not be possible to overtighten because of the above point, it would not meet anything – nor would the MuteClip™ Channel buckle.

-GenieClip System also provides an increased performance in low frequencies compared to the Resilient Channel.
+MuteClip™ System also provides an increased performance in low frequencies over the performance of Resilient Channel.

 With Ln,w you are looking for a lower number, as you can see on the graph below - both single and double layer plasterboard are performing greater than the Resilient Channel.

-With Rw you are looking for a higher number, as the graph shows below - we can see an increased performance across the board with the GenieClip System over the Resilient Channel
+With Rw you are looking for a higher number and we have acoustic data that displays increased performance across the board with the MuteClip™ System over the Resilient Channel